ndmitchell/hlint/README.md

 1. Once you are happy, run `hlint . --default > .hlint.yaml`, which will generate a settings file ignoring all the hints currently outstanding.
 Over time you may wish to edit the list.
 1. For larger projects, add [custom hints or rules](#customizing-the-hints).

 Most hints are intended to be a good idea in most circumstances, but not universally - judgement is required.
-When contributing to someone elses project, HLint can identify pieces of code to look at, but only make changes you consider improvements - not merely to adhere to HLint rules.
+When contributing to someone else's project, HLint can identify pieces of code to look at, but only make changes you consider improvements - not merely to adhere to HLint rules.

 ### Running with Continuous Integration